SanderMertens/flecs/docs/Quickstart.md

 Queries are registered with the world, and entities (types) are continuously matched with a query.
 This means that when an application iterates over a query, matching has already happened, which makes it very fast.

 ## Traits
 Traits are a special kind of component that is added to an entity,component tuple.
-Trait components can be useful for implementing functionality that is not specific to one component.
+Pair components can be useful for implementing functionality that is not specific to one component.
 A typical example is implementing a timer after which a component should be deleted.
 We can define the trait component type like this:

 ```c
 typedef struct ExpiryTimer {